qutorial/emailtypocheck/README.md

-#Words-and-Bits keys to mnemonic words converter
+#Top Level Domain Checker

-This is a package to convert hard to type key information into mnemonic words list.
+This package allows you to check the email addresses and the urls to have valid top level domains (TLDs) from IANA.

 ## Installation

 From npmjs:

 ```
-npm install words-and-bits --save
+npm install tldcheck --save
 ```

 ## Developer Setup